threelegs/newrelic-plugins/README.md

 *Note: we currently only support Cassandra version 1.2.X or above, we could add support for older versions if there is enough demand.*

-*Another note: At present there are no [init.d](http://en.wikipedia.org/wiki/Init) scripts to start the New Relic plugin at system startup.*
+*Another note: You may use a [init.d](http://en.wikipedia.org/wiki/Init) script to start the New Relic plugin at system startup.
+Read more below.*

 Keep in mind that the plugin connects to your cassandra nodes using RMI, so check if you need to edit *cassandra-env.sh* and alter the rmi hostname configuration (may not be needed, it depends on your network)
 Look for this section: